 - Even brief exposure to secondhand smoke from cigarettes can trigger an asthma attack

 - Employees exposed to secondhand smoke on the job are 12% -19% more likely to get lung cancer

 - Exposure to secondhand smoke increases the risk of heart attack by 25%-35%

-- Tobacco-Free facilities make it easier for smokers to quit and for ex-smokers to stay quit
+- Tobacco-free facilities that promote free quit support services make it easier for smokers to quit and for ex-smokers to stay quit